 Ingres was one of the most famous painters in France during the first half of the 19th century.
 His father, a musician, sculptor and painter, permitted 16 year old Ingres to move to Paris and apprentice with Jacques-Louis David, the founder of Neoclassicism.

 Jean-August-Dominique Ingres (1780-1867) stood at a crossroads in the history of painting.
 He ultimately became the last standard-bearer of French Classicism, as practiced by Nicolas Poussin (1594-1665) two centuries prior, in its rivalry with Romanticism, as defined by Peter Paul Rubens (1577-1640) and championed by Ingres' rival, Eugene Delacroix (1798-1863).
-Although Ingres ultimately failed in ousting Delacroix's vision (Ingres sniped that Delacroix was "the apostle of the ugly"), Ingres nonetheless is deemed one of France's most famous painters, primarily due to his brilliant portraits.
+Although Ingres ultimately failed in ousting Delacroix's vision (Ingres sniped that Delacroix was "the apostle of the ugly"), Ingres is still considered one of France's most famous painters, primarily due to his brilliant portraits.